tchapi/own-private-cloud/README.md

     ./scripts/cozy/init-cozycloud.sh

+## Init all submodules to retrieve up to date code

+    git submodule update --init

 ## Provision the whole thing in daemon mode

 > Some containers have already been started by the init-letsencrypt script